top of page

 Role

-Mapped, sketched, developed, prototyped, and tested how an app might provide a more engaging and appreciative in-person art gallery experience.
+Mapped, sketched, prototyped, and tested an app to create a more engaging in-person gallery experience.

 two-black-iphone-6-plus-over-a-transparent-background-mockup-a12292b(1)(1).png